• Home

 The following information is taken from the Theraplay® website.

 The MIM is a structured technique for observing and assessing the overall quality and nature of relationships between caregivers and child.
-It consists of a series of simple tasks designed to elicit behaviors in four primary dimensions in order to evaluate the caregivers’ capacity to:
+It consists of a series of simple tasks designed to elicit behaviour's in four primary dimensions in order to evaluate the caregivers’ capacity to:

 • Set limits and provide an appropriately ordered environment (Structure)